 6 hours to 3 days without food

-Your body stores glucose as an energy reserve in the blood, and in a normal adult, that reserve will last you between 6 hours and 3 days.
+Your body stores glucose as an energy reserve in the liver and are circulated in the blood stream, and in a normal adult, that reserve will last you between 6 hours and 3 days.
 Like all of the "rule of three's", after the first third of that period, your body's going to be protesting heavily, and the deficiency of calories can lead to a host of side effects that you should be aware of.

 To continue supporting your most basic functions, otherwise known as your 'resting metabolic rate', a woman will need about 1400 calories, where an average man will need 1800.